zhenghh04/mlperf_storage/Submission_guidelines.md

 **Checkpoint write and (read) recovery**

 For each submission, one must first perform the checkpoint write, then clear the cache if required, and finally perform the checkpoint read.
 The required command-line flags are:
+*Note: Clearing caches is done to ensure that no data for the read phase comes from the filesystem cache*

 For a submission, the sequence is the following:
 1. Write 10x checkpoints